Buydowns

 4. Copy Buydowns: This button copies the selected buydown.

-5. Print Buydowns: This button will print the Buydown Report in PDF, CSV, or Excel files.
+5. Print Buydowns: This button will print the buydown report in PDF, CSV, or Excel files.

 6. Remove/Delete: For the buydown deletion, this button is used.